-The answer to this is no. This is not what God wishes.
+The answer to this is “No”.
+This is not what God wishes.
 God does not just want a man to go through the formality of bowing his head to Him.
-He does not even want you to tear your clothes, and throw sand on your head.
+He does not even want you to tear your clothes, and throw ashes on your head.
 God wants you to have a humble heart.
 He wants your heart to be stayed upon Him.

 The acceptable fast to God is total dedication to Him from your heart.
 God is not interested in an outward show.
 He wants you to truly love Him in your heart.